WPManageNinja/wpsocialninja-docs/guide/social-feeds/twitter-template-settings.md

 ---
-title: "Twitter Feed Settings"
+title: "Twitter Template Settings"
 description: ""
 ---

-# Twitter Feed Settings
+# Twitter Template Settings

 This is your creative control center, where you can design a beautiful and functional feed that perfectly matches your website.